Table of Contents

 A delivery driver employed by the USPS, DoorDash, or Amazon might think that encountering a potentially dangerous dog is a normal aspect of their work.
 They might believe the dog owner isn’t liable for their injuries.
 This isn’t true.
 California homeowners and property owners may be held accountable if a delivery person is bitten.

 Technically, the homeowner is inviting the delivery person into their yard and up to their front door when they place an order or accept a package.
-Unless other arrangements have been established, the homeowner is responsible for ensuring the driver can safely do their job.
+Unless other arrangements have been made, the homeowner is responsible for ensuring the driver can perform their job safely.

-If you are a delivery person who got bitten by a dog, you may be eligible to receive reimbursement not only for your medical expenses but also for lost wages for every day of work you miss.
-An injury attorney specializing in workplace accidents can help you recover financially through the workers’ compensation system in addition to a personal injury claim.
+If you are a delivery person who got bitten by a dog, you may be eligible to pursue reimbursement not only for your medical expenses but also for lost wages for every day of work you miss.
+An injury attorney experienced in workplace accidents can help you pursue financial recovery through the workers’ compensation system and explore whether a personal injury claim may also be available.

 How Should I Document My Dog Bite Case?

-Before you leave the scene of a dog bite, make sure you get the name, address, and phone number of the owner.
+Before you leave the scene, be sure to get the dog owner’s name, address, and phone number.
 Call 911 for law enforcement and medical responders in case of a serious injury.
-Before seeking medical attention, take photos of the owner, the dog, and the location of the animal attack.
+Before seeking medical attention, take photos of the owner, the dog, and the location where the dog bite occurred.
 Keep all medical records and any documents you get from healthcare providers.

 Can I Sue A Dog Owner If Their Dog Attacks Mine?

 If another dog owner’s dog attacks your pet, you may be able to sue them.
 However, California’s dog bite laws and strict liability will not apply.
 You can instead file a property damage claim because dogs are regarded as property in California.
-You may be able to recover the expenses of treating your dog’s injuries through this claim.
+You may be able to pursue compensation for the expenses of treating your dog’s injuries through this claim.
+Dog bite attorneys can assess your situation and help you seek compensation under the law.

 Got Bit?
 Call Our Dog Bite Lawyers To Evaluate Your Case

-Following a dog bite, you shouldn’t be left to deal with the pain and emotional distress on your own.
-Dog owners should face the consequences of their negligence and compensate you for your damages.
-The accomplished dog bite lawyers at Arash Law can assist you with your dog bite claim against the dog owners.
+Following a dog bite, you don’t have to deal with any resulting pain and emotional distress on your own.
+California law provides legal options for pursuing compensation when dog owners fail to meet their responsibilities and injuries result.
+The experienced dog bite lawyers at Arash Law can assist you with your dog bite claim against the dog owners.

-Contact Arash Law’s record-setting injury attorneys at (888) 488-1391 to schedule a free initial consultation about your dog bite case.
+Contact Arash Law’s injury attorneys at (888) 488-1391 to schedule a free initial consultation about your dog bite case.
 You can also complete our “Do I Have A Case?” form.
-From car accidents to slip-and-falls, we guarantee exceptional legal services at no upfront costs.
-That’s right, if we don’t win your case, *there are no fees to pay us.
+From our car accident lawyers to our attorneys who handle slip-and-falls, we offer legal services at no upfront costs.
+That’s right; if our clients don’t receive compensation, they won’t owe us any attorney’s fees.
+However, they may still be responsible for certain other expenses related to their case, regardless of its outcome.